WATER INTAKE PROTECTION (WIP) SCREENS

 The WIP’s design allows for simple installation into existing thru-flowing travelling band screens guides.
 After an existing thru-flow screen is dismantled and removed from the pit, the modular WIP can be slid into the pit within a day.
 No modification of the concrete structure is required.

-As the water flows through the screening disk, marine species are arrested by the fish-friendly NOCLING™ panel.
-Fish are then kept in deep radial compartments located in front of the NOCLING™ panel.
-Within one minute, they are channeled by a fish-friendly pump into a returning flume.
+As the water flows through the circular screening element, marine species are arrested by the fish-friendly NOCLING™ panel.
+Fish are then kept in deep compartments located on the upstream face of the NOCLING™ panel.
+Within one minute, they are removed by a fish-friendly scoop and pump into a returning flume.
 From here they are redirected by a pipeline around the water screen and into the outlet water.
 The fish are never exposed to the high or negative pressures and temperatures of the power plant, nor do they ever leave the water, so they are never exposed to air.

 Fossil and nuclear power plants, chemical plants, desalination plants, manufacturing plants, refineries, irrigation.